Sector Development Archives - ISO-BEA

 Recognition of Contribution

-When sharing information about your participation in the proposed activity, please also tag the ISO on any social media posts related to this funding:
+When sharing information about ISO funded projects or opportunities, Applicants are required to tag ISO on any social media posts related to this funding, and include the ISO logo when applicable:

-Questions are encouraged and may be directed at any time to funding@iso-bea.ca.
+Questions are encouraged at least two weeks prior to submission or the application closing date and may be directed at any time to [email protected].

 FAQ